Thursday, July 21, 2022

 A pilgrimage to the Holy Land transformed the Swabian knight.
 He returned with a beard and as a prudent man with the firm intention of being a faithful follower of his emperor and a good father to his country.
 While on his pilgrimage in 1468, he made the vow not to cut his beard henceforth.
 That owed him the epithet "im Bart."

-In 1477 motivated by his mother Mechthild of the Palatinate, Eberhard had the Sindelfingen monastery moved to Tübingen and founded the university.
+In 1477, motivated by his mother, Mechthild of the Palatinate, Eberhard moved the Sindelfingen monastery to Tübingen and founded the university.

 In the same year, Eberhard arranged for the expulsion or imprisonment of the Jews living in Württemberg.
 The University founding charter of October 9, 1477, states, "Wir wöllent ouch und gebieten ernstlichen denen von Tüwingen, das sie kein juden, ouch sust keinen offen wucherer by in, in der stat ... laussen wohnhafft belieben (We also wish and seriously command those of Tübingen that they don’t allow any Jews and other open usurers to remain in town)."
 Eberhard's anti-Jewish policy was certainly economically driven, for his subjects complained about excessive interest rates, and he also benefited from a debt cut following the expulsion of the Jews.

-But Eberhard's hostility towards Jews clearly stood out compared to other princes of his time.
+But Eberhard's hostility towards Jews stood out compared to other princes of his time.

-In May 2021, the university senate appointed a commission of six historians that produced a balanced report.
+In May 2021, the university senate appointed a commission of six historians to produce a balanced report.
 The experts attest to Eberhard the "typical anti-Semitic attitude of the time," without the count himself having been actively involved in or responsible for the persecution or murder of Jews.

 Chairwoman of the commission and regional historian from Tübingen, Sigrid Hirbodian, favors retaining the name as part of Tübingen's university tradition.
 Eberhard, who gave the name, had his merits, and anti-Judaism must be seen from the perspective of the time when, unlike today, there was no attitude of religious tolerance.
 Other commission members think that the name should be "canceled."